 The general aim of the department is to teach students a deeper understanding of government and politics both in the United States and overseas.
-Training in the department may serve as preparation for graduate school, government jobs at both the federal and state levels, law school, opportunities in business and teaching, or just being an informed citizen.
+Training in the department may serve as preparation for graduate school or law school, government jobs at both the federal and state levels, law school, opportunities in business and teaching, or just being an informed citizen.

 (B.A. degree) Thirty hours in Political Science, including: (1) POS 100: American Government; (2) either POS 300: World Politics or POS 307: Comparative Politics; (3) either POS 400: Classical Political Theory, POS 402: Modern Political Theory, POS 415: American Political Thought, or POS 425: Political Science Research Methods; and (4) POS 450: Senior Seminar.
 In addition, students must complete three semester hours in allied courses approved by the Department.
 The remaining eighteen semester hours must include twelve semester hours at the 300- or 400- level.
 Only six semester hours credit in the major will be given for courses taken off campus in the intern program.
 Total hours required: Thirty-three.

 Eighteen semester hours, including: (1) POS 100: American Government; and either POS 300: World Politics or POS 307: Comparative Politics.
 Only three semester hours credit in the minor will be given for courses taken off the campus in the intern program.